A Way To Slay Review

 As you get better at the game you can notice which enemy types are slower or which you can goad into running at you.
 In this way you work through different eras of foes - Norse, Samurai and so on.
 You are awarded stars for how quickly you complete the level so there's plenty of reason to go back and try again to improve.

-Our A Way To Slay Accessibility Report details 22 accessibility features:
+Our A Way To Slay Accessibility Report documents 22 accessibility features:

 Our experts have hand-picked the following similar games for you.
 These offer a similar way to play to A Way To Slay or are games with a similar theme or topic.
 These are good alternative games to A Way To Slay, or are a younger rated alternative for players not ready for PEGI 16 or ESRB TEEN games.